OURSIP FAQs

 Q. Can I be absent for part of the summer program?

-OURSIP represents a full-time commitment for the 9 weeks of the program, and the stipend is provided to make full participation possible.
+OURSIP represents a full-time commitment for the nine weeks of the program, and the stipend is provided to make full participation possible.
 On- and off-campus OURSIP fellows should be participating in full-time research during the program weeks.

 On-campus OURSIP mentees are required to attend all Summer Research Colloquium workshop sessions, to be physically present on campus Monday-Friday every week for the duration of the program, and to schedule vacations outside of the program dates.
 As the funding program, OUR makes the final determination around program attendance.
 For absences related to illness and emergency, please contact OUR as soon as possible.
 Mentees who receive OUR approval for any planned or unplanned absences are responsible for informing their mentors and coordinating alternative arrangements.